 What is your favorite country that you have ever visited and why?

 I get asked this question all the time and I never have an answer.
 No one place is my favorite because I find myself drawn to the contrasts in Asia among its richly varied destinations.
 Certainly I gravitate towards travel that takes me out of my comfort zone because I am much too restless to sunbathe on a beach for more than a few days.
 I enjoy visiting tribal cultures all over the world, the more remote the better as you can see from my photos.
-While there is no one favorite, some standout recent travel memories include Myanmar, Indonesia, India, and North Korea.
+While there is no one favorite, some standout recent travel memories include Siberia, Turkmenistan, Bangladesh, and North Korea.